SuperAwesomeLTD/sa-kws-android-sdk-docs/versions/3.0.0/source/01overview.rst

   myService.methodCall() //call the method

-Since most operations performed by the SDK involve doing network requests on KWS API, most method calls won't have a return type but will instead require a callback, defined as a Kotlin interface with a variable number of parameters.
+Since most operations performed by the SDK involve doing network requests on KWS API, most method calls won't have a return type but will instead require a callback, defined as a Kotlin lambda function with a variable number of parameters.

 The most frequent type of method call and callback is where a **responseModel** or an **error** will be present.